 Please fill out the request for quotation form, and we will get back to you with our offer as soon as possible.

 Our customer service is available at our nationwide customer service number on weekdays from 8:00 am to 4:00 pm.

 The Humidity and Technical Indoor Climate Condition Survey is always customised for the site

-If a property you are managing requires a major renovation, the users are experiencing health problems or you suspect damage, Condition Survey is the right service for you!
+If a property requires a major renovation, the users are experiencing health problems or you suspect damage, Condition Survey is the right service.
 Discuss the survey needs with one of our experts to determine the survey scope.

 The Condition Survey may include the following, for example:

 - Indoor air measurements

 - Investigating the functionality of ventilation and air conditioning systems

 What is a Humidity and Technical Indoor Climate Condition Survey?

 A Humidity and Technical Indoor Climate Condition Survey is always performed in accordance with the guideline on humidity surveys and technical indoor climate condition surveys (Ympäristöopas 2016 by the Ministry of the Environment).
 The condition survey can be useful when studying the condition and repair needs of a building before a major renovation, or when occupants are having health problems that are suspected to have been caused by damage in the building structures.
 Even though the Humidity and Technical Indoor Climate Condition Survey usually covers the entire building, it can also be applied to specific structural elements or single rooms.